BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

 ## Here’s what we learned about educating users…

 - Providing users with educational screenstates is a good idea.
-It’s always nice to keep the text as short as possible and keep the explanation easy as well.
-Through the usability testing we learned that we could further simplify the text in this educational part.
+It’s always nice to keep the text as short as possible and the explanation easy.
+Through the usability testing, we learned that we could further simplify the text in this educational part.
 - We also learned that when providing educational screenstates we should allow users the option of going back, so that they can read the text from the previous screen.

 {% include picture.html